Stingless bee: Honey production

-The honey from stingless bees has a lighter color and a higher water content, from 25% to 35%, compared to the honey from the genus Apis.
+The honey from stingless bees has a higher water content, from 25% to 35%, compared to the honey from the genus Apis.
 This contributes to its less cloying taste but also causes it to spoil more easily.
-Thus, for marketing, this honey needs to be processed through desiccation or pasteurization.
+Thus, for marketing, this honey needs to be processed through desiccation, fermentation or pasteurization.
 In its natural state, it should be kept under refrigeration.